Home » Houseplants » Pothos » An Easy to Follow Pothos Plant Care Guide

 Meet the Pothos Family

-Walk into any plant shop and you’ll spot various pothos cousins.
-And the fun part is they each have their own personality.
+Walk into any plant shop and you’ll no doubt come across many types of pothos.
+And what’s great about them is they all have their own personalities.

-It’s a good idea to become familiar with all the different types and their needs.
+If you’re going to be growing one then it’s a good idea to become familiar with all the different types and what they need.

 Looking for something to brighten a room?
-The Neon Pothos lights up spaces with leaves so bright they almost glow, especially when they catch morning light.
+The Neon Pothos has leaves so bright thy almost glow (hence the name), especially in the morning light.

 Making Your Pothos Feel at Home

-When it comes to soil and pots imagine creating a cozy but well-ventilated home.
-Mix regular potting soil with some perlite or orchid bark to create air pockets – roots need to breathe too.
-Choose a pot that has drainage holes (essential for preventing root rot) and is just a couple of inches larger than the current one when repotting.
+For the soil and pots mix a regular potting soil with some perlite or orchid bark because it will help to make the air flow better.
+And use a pot that has lots of drainage holes.
+As for repotting, pick a pot that is a couple of inches bigger than the one it’s currently in.

 Watering